"Has twenty GPIOs, SD slot, and LiPo charging. This one actually supports a bunch of Adafruit Featherwings."

 We also maintain a community forum for chatting about projects, sharing ideas, and seeking community input.

-As soon as the funding goal is reached, we will place an order for parts and begin manufacturing the beta boards.
+Now that we have reached our funding goal, we will place an order for parts and begin manufacturing the beta boards.
 We’ve been working with our US-based contract manufacturer to ensure a smooth production schedule.
 They provide high quality prototype and production services that have short lead times but are scalable, which makes them a great fit for our production needs.
 Keeping production with a US based manufacturer provides clear communication channels and helps eliminate guesswork.
 Should anything change, or should problems arise, they are just a phone call away.

 The manufacturer will be handling the production of PCBs as well as populating the boards.
 All PCBs will be electronically verified.
 We will purchase components from a large electronics distributor in the US and ship them, in bulk, to the manufacturer.
 This will help us keep lead times down and allow for a shorter production schedule.